friends-of-presta/security-advisories/_posts/2023-09-04-deserialization-untrusted-data-CWE-502-part2.md

 We highly recommand to read carefully this blog post about [exploiting PHP Phar deserialization vulnerabilities](https://www.keysight.com/blogs/tech/nwvs/2020/07/23/exploiting-php-phar-deserialization-vulnerabilities-part-1) to understand it.

-In summary, following PHP method accept php wrappers http://, data://, file:// and also phar://.
+In summary, the following PHP methods accept php wrappers http://, data://, file:// and also phar://.

 But the phar (PHp ARchive) particularity is the ability to implicitly unserialize each serialized string inside in a file.